Hiro06190/PERISTOCH/README.md

 # PERISTOCH

-Simulation of the PDE model.
+Simulation results of the PDE model.

 We check &eta; dependency for the periodic behavior below.